haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 During this tutorial, we pretend that the structure of the Pol III core (14 subunits) is known.
 Therefore, we will focus on modeling the positioning of the C82/C34/C31 heterotrimer subunits relatively to the others (which we will treat as the core of Pol III).
 The structure of Pol III core is quite well characterized, with multiple cryo-EM structures of Pol III published.

 We will be making use of i) our [DISVIS server](https://wenmr.science.uu.nl/disvis/){:target="_blank"} to analyse the cross-links and detect possible false positives and ii) of the new [HADDOCK2.4 webserver](https://wenmr.science.uu.nl/haddock2.4){:target="_blank"} to setup docking runs, using the coarse-graining option to speed up the calculations (especially needed due to the large size of the system).
-As an alternative strategy, we will use our [PowerFit server][link-powerfit-web] to fit the largest components of the complex into the 9Å cryo-EM map and then use those as a starting point for the modelling of the remaining components.
+As an alternative strategy, we will use our [PowerFit server][link-powerfit-web]{:target="_blank"} to fit the largest components of the complex into the 9Å cryo-EM map and then use those as a starting point for the modelling of the remaining components.

 * R.V.
 Honorato, M.E.
 Trellet, B. Jiménez-García1, J.J.
 Schaarschmidt, M. Giulini, V. Reys,  P.I.
 Koukos, J.P.G.L.M.
 Rodrigues, E. Karaca, G.C.P. van Zundert, J. Roel-Touris, C.W. van Noort, Z. Jandová, A.S.J.
 Melquiond and **A.M.J.J.
 Bonvin**.
 [The HADDOCK2.4 web server: A leap forward in integrative modelling of biomolecular complexes](https://www.nature.com/articles/s41596-024-01011-0.epdf?sharing_token=UHDrW9bNh3BqijxD2u9Xd9RgN0jAjWel9jnR3ZoTv0O8Cyf_B_3QikVaNIBRHxp9xyFsQ7dSV3t-kBtpCaFZWPfnuUnAtvRG_vkef9o4oWuhrOLGbBXJVlaaA9ALOULn6NjxbiqC2VkmpD2ZR_r-o0sgRZoHVz10JqIYOeus_nM%3D). _Nature Prot._, Advanced Online Publication DOI: 10.1038/s41596-024-01011-0 (2024).